pymc-devs/pymc/docs/source/Advanced_usage_of_Aesara_in_PyMC3.rst

 also change the shape of one of the variables.

-Writing custom Theano Ops
+Writing custom Aesara Ops
 =========================

-While Theano includes a wide range of operations, there are cases where it makes sense to write your own.
+While Aesara includes a wide range of operations, there are cases where it makes sense to write your own.
 But before doing this it is a good idea to think hard if it is actually necessary.
 Especially if you want to use algorithms that need gradient information — this includes NUTS and